sowasred/sitemap-data-harvester/README.md

-# sitemap-data-harvester
+# Sitemap Data Harvester

-This repository contains the code for a web application that allows users to extract data from websites using their XML sitemaps.
+This application allows users to extract data from websites using their XML sitemaps.
+With this tool, you can easily validate sitemaps and extract content for further analysis.

+## Features

+- **Sitemap Validation**: Verify if a given URL is a valid XML sitemap.
+- **Content Extraction**: Extract data from the URLs listed in the sitemap.
+- **Download Content**: Download the extracted content as a text file for further use.
+The generated filename includes the site name and sitemap name to easily identify its source.